ujamjar/hardcaml-incrementally/README.md

 # Representing memories

-Similarly to registers, memories may cause cycles, and thus needs to be represented by special inputs and outputs.
+Similarly to registers, memories may cause cycles, and thus need to be represented by special inputs and outputs.

-Memories are represented by a (default, map) pair.
+Memories are represented by a `(default, map)` pair.
 The map stores the data for each address.
 It is initially empty.
 The default value is used when the map is read but doesn't yet contain a value.
-A reset of clear operation on the memory is implemented by setting the appropriate default value and clearing the map.
+A reset or clear operation on the memory is implemented by setting the appropriate default value and clearing the map.